araobp/arduino-infrared-array-sensor/README.md

 GUI developed in a native language (c/c++) runs fast on RasPi 3!

-Note: "thermo" command must be excuted with superuser priviledge for the first time (after every system boot) to set the parameters to the tty port.

 ## Next features to be developed

 - Bicubic interpolation